-Nobody Knows Anything: “Nobody Knows Where You Are, How Near or How Far”
+“Nobody Knows Where You Are, How Near or How Far…”

-It isn’t until season’s end that all the dangling plot threads are picked up and pieced together, making for a propulsive home stretch that doesn’t relent.
-And in terms of ranking “Most Exciting Home Stretch to Finish a Sopranos Season,” season one can probably lay claim to the top spot.
+It isn’t until season’s end that all the dangling plot threads are picked up and pieced together, making for a propulsive home stretch that never relents.
+And in terms of ranking “Most Propulsive Home Stretch to Finish a Sopranos Season,” season one can probably lay claim to the top spot.

 For example, even though seasons five and six finish with a far more epic and ambitious sweep, the final three episodes of season one maintain a sprinter’s pace that had never been seen before in television history.
 Once we begin “Nobody Knows Anything,” we’re off to the races, and the pace won’t let up until the season finale.

-After the standalone events of the previous three episodes, “Nobody Knows Anything” gets us back into the thick of the main mob action.
-The opening scenes buzz with a Tarantino-like energy: Big Pussy throws his back out at a whorehouse, while crooked cop Vin Makazian frequents said whorehouse.
+After the standalone events of the previous three episodes, “Nobody Knows Anything” gets us back into the thick of the mob action.
+The opening scenes buzz with a Quentin Tarantino-like energy: Big Pussy throws his back out at a whorehouse, the same whorehouse frequented by crooked cop Vin Makazian.
 A quite random “4 Days Later” title card leads to a crackling scene in which Pussy and fellow capo Jimmy Altieri are busted by the feds for trafficking drugs and guns.
-Pussy tries to make a run for it, but doesn’t get too far.
+Pussy tries to make a run for it but doesn’t get too far.

 Not five minutes into the episode and it’s already brimming with intensity.
 Without any detours into gangsta rap or high school soccer, “Nobody Knows Anything” is strict mob action through and through.

 The main thrust of the episode comes from the possibility that Big Pussy is wearing a wire.
-This crucial information reaches Tony via Vin Makazian, who presents some convincing evidence: Pussy was just charged with trafficking heroin, yet he’s back on the street within days.
-Furthermore, Pussy’s back pain might be caused by psychological, not physical, stress.
+Vin tells Tony this crucial information and presents some convincing evidence: Pussy was just charged with trafficking heroin, yet he’s back on the street within days.
+Furthermore, Pussy’s back pain might be caused by psychological (not physical) stress.
 However, Tony needs to be sure — this is his best friend we’re talking about.
-He loves Big Pussy like a brother, and hates Vin Makazian like his mother.
+He loves Big Pussy like a brother, and he hates Vin Makazian like his mother.
 Who should he believe?

 Tony asks Paulie to follow Big Pussy around, to check if he is indeed wearing a wire, and to murder him if it can be confirmed.
 When Paulie takes him to a steam bath, he refuses to take off his clothes.

 In fact, it seems Pussy knows that Tony and the others know, else why would he be acting so elusive?
 Still, Tony refuses to believe it.
 He even goes to Dr. Melfi for advice, asking her if his friend’s back problems could be caused by severe stress, which she admits is a possible scenario.
-It’s not the first time Tony has gone to Dr. Melfi for managerial advice, and it certainly won’t be the last.
+It’s not the first time Tony has gone to Dr. Melfi with a business problem, and it certainly won’t be the last.

-Yet, in the end, nobody knows anything, and no truth is certain — by the end of the episode, Big Pussy has disappeared.
+All in all, however, nobody knows anything and no truth is certain — by the end of the episode, Big Pussy has disappeared.

-Later in the episode, Vin gets caught at the brothel as it’s raided by the feds.
+Later in the episode, Vin gets caught at the brothel during a federal raid.
 He loses his badge.
-Only he doesn’t lose it entirely — he flashes it one last time to move past a traffic jam, only so he can get to a spot on the Donald Goodkind Bridge, and jump off.
+Only he doesn’t lose it entirely — he flashes it one last time to move past a traffic jam, only so he can get to a spot on the Donald Goodkind Bridge and jump off.
 He just couldn’t wait any longer.

 It’s a tragic end for Vin Makazian, and the sight of him falling to the water below encapsulates Tony’s poisonous influence.
 While Tony wasn’t entirely responsible for Vin’s suicide, the way he treated him certainly didn’t help.
 Symbolically speaking, it’s similar to the planes exploding over Walter White’s house at the end of Breaking Bad season two.